agramfort/mne_pratical_meeg/README.md

 # Material for Practical MEEG workshop using the MNE Software

-More info on the workshop: http://practicalmeeg2019.org/
+More info on the workshop: [http://practicalmeeg2019.org/](http://practicalmeeg2019.org/)

 Authors:

 	- Alexandre Gramfort, Inria, CEA Neurospin
 	- Denis A. Engemann, Inria, CEA Neurospin

-You will need the data from https://owncloud.icm-institute.org/index.php/s/cNu5jmiOhe7Yuoz/download
+You will need to [download data](https://owncloud.icm-institute.org/index.php/s/cNu5jmiOhe7Yuoz/download)

 You will need also to have installed MNE-Python on your machine.
 See instructions at: https://mne.tools/stable/install/mne_python.html